You have been summoned for potential service as a Federal Grand Juror for the United States District Court, Eastern District of Washington.

 The IRS considers juror attendance fees to be Other Income and must be reported.
 At the end of each year a 1099 MISC form will be mailed to all jurors who earn $600 or more in attendance fees in the calendar year.
 This applies only to the "attendance fee" and not for reimbursement for travel expenses (mileage, tolls, etc.).

-If you believe you should be excused from jury service because jury service would cause undue hardship or extreme inconvenience or because your service would have a negative impact on the public, you may submit your excuse request during your online completion of the questionnaire, or by writing it in the “Remarks” section of the paper questionnaire.
+If you believe you should be excused from jury service because jury service would cause undue hardship or extreme inconvenience, you may submit your excuse request during your online completion of the questionnaire, or by writing it in the “Remarks” section of the paper questionnaire.

 All requests for excuse must be in writing, telephonic requests are not accepted/processed.